Diplomystus: Taxonomy

 The freshwater species D. shengliensis is known from the slightly younger (Middle Eocene, likely Bartonian) Shahejie Formation of Shandong, China, where full specimens have been collected from boreholes.
 Despite occurring on the opposite side of the Pacific from the North American D. dentatus, it physically appears very similar to it.
-It has been suggested that a brief exposure of Beringia during the Late Paleocene and early Eocene may have allowed for a rapid dispersal event between Asia & North America of Diplomystus and several other freshwater fish genera shared by both continents during the Paleogene.
+Due to the multiple freshwater fish genera shared by Asia & North America during the Paleogene, It has been suggested that a brief exposure of Beringia during the Late Paleocene and early Eocene may have allowed for a rapid dispersal event of Diplomystus and several other freshwater fish genera between both continents.